SofiaNavarro/bachelor/README.md

 2. Run the code in file survey_analysis.R

-All datasets necesarry to run the code in all R files are included in this repository.
+All datasets necessary to run the code in all R files are included in this repository.

 For questions, comments etc., contact me at 201805499@post.au.dk